 Control: Can you make the rules?

-Your business has its own quirks, and your chatbot should too.
-Steer clear of rigid, "black box" AIs where you have no idea why it's saying what it's saying.
+Your business has its own unique needs, and your chatbot should reflect that.
 The best AI chatbot platforms give you fine-grained control to decide exactly what the bot should and shouldn't do.
-You should be able to create custom rules, tweak its personality, and make sure it only answers questions it's actually qualified to answer.
+You should be able to create custom rules, refine its personality, and ensure it provides high-quality answers based on your standards.

 Knowledge sources: Is it just looking at your help center?

 A chatbot is only as smart as the information it can find.
-If a platform can only read your public FAQ page, its answers are going to be pretty basic.
-A much better approach is a platform that connects all your scattered knowledge, learning from old support tickets, internal Confluence pages, Google Docs, and even Slack messages, to give answers that are actually complete and useful.
+While many tools focus on your public FAQ page, the best approach is a platform that connects all your knowledge sources.
+This could include old support tickets, internal Confluence pages, Google Docs, and even Slack messages, ensuring the answers provided are as complete as possible.

 Get started with one of the best AI chatbot platforms today